TV shows 50s – 60s

 Among the most popular television programs of the 1950s and 60s were sitcoms (I Love Lucy, Gilligan’s Island), westerns (Bonanza, Gunsmoke), mysteries (Twilight Zone) and science fiction (Star Trek).
-Some of the clips below are among the best that television produced during the era (which is not saying all that much.)
+Some of the clips below are among the best that television produced during the era.

-I Love Lucy — A very popular sitcom (situation – comedy) that ran from 1951 – 1957.
-This “Chocolate Episode” is often compared to the scene from Modern Times when Charlie Chaplin can’t keep up with the assembly line.
-Notice the laugh track in the background which became standard in the 1950s and 60s.
-The show occasionally attempted to portray women in independent roles but more frequently fell back on stereotypes.
+I Love Lucy — A popular sitcom (situation – comedy) that ran from 1951 – 1957.
+This “Candy Factory” episode is often compared to the scene from Modern Times when Charlie Chaplin can’t keep up with the assembly line.
+Lucial Ball also took a page from the comedy of Marion Davies, a film comedian from the 1920s and 30s.
+In this clip, notice the laugh track in the background which became standard in the 1950s and 60s.
+The show occasionally attempted to portray women in independent roles but also fell back on stereotypes.

-Bonanza — Also very popular, 1959 – 1973, the word “bonanza” refers to a rich mining claim.
+Also very popular was the western drama Bonanza 1959 – 1973.
+The word “bonanza” refers to a rich mining claim.
 The show often dealt with themes of justice and reconciliation between different ethnic groups.
 Many of the eccentric characters of the American West are on display here, but in milder forms suitable for family audiences.

 Twilight Zone — Mystery / sci-fi program that ran from 1959 – 1964, a relative popular and critical success, was for many people an introduction to science fiction and to social commentary dressed up as drama.